Juniata welcomes students from around the world for degree study, for study while on exchange from a home university, and for English language study.

 Accident and Sickness Insurance 2017-2018

-All Juniata (F-1 and J-1 Visa) students are required to have Accident and Sickness Insurance.
+All Juniata (F-1 and J-1 Visa) students are required to enroll in Juniata College's insurance plan.

 |Annual Cost||Fall Semester only||Spring and Summer only|